All Products

 • Example 1:

-Grant the policy01 permission to the default user to access standard storage data in storage_table.
-Users cannot access IA or long-term storage data, and null values are returned.
+Grant the policy01 permission to the default user to access Standard storage data in storage_table.
+All users, including the project owner, cannot access IA or Archive storage data, and null values are returned for these requests.

 CREATE ROW ACCESS POLICY policy01